EDDxample/ultimate-drv3-toolset/README.md

 ## Notes

-First of all, as my target font uses ~126 characters, I'm using `v3_font03` as base, which has 130 characters so you just have to edit the tables and not the headers / content sizes*
+First of all, as my target font uses ~127 characters, I'm using `v3_font01_8` as base, which has 130 characters so you just have to edit the tables and not the headers / content sizes\*

 \* (As long as your highest character is not higher than the ones in your base font, otherwise there's a bit count in the first table you should update)

 # Inspired by these tools

 [yukinogatari/Danganronpa-Tools](https://github.com/yukinogatari/Danganronpa-Tools)

 [jpmac26/DRV3-Tools](https://github.com/jpmac26/DRV3-Tools)